BillConley01/Ball-Animation-Javascript-ES6/README.md

 </ul>
 <h2>How to Use</h2>
 <ol>
-<li>Copy or clone the Index, JS, and Style files to a folder on your PC</li>
+<li>Fork the project then Copy or clone the Index, JS, and Style files to a folder on your PC</li>
 <li>Open the index file with your browser</li>
 <li>When prompted enter the number of pairs of Balls you want created or select cancel</li>
 <li>Double click your mouse in the browser window for each pair of balls you want created</li>